well-balanced/autoanki/README.md

 ```
 - AnkiConnect exposes a local HTTP API.
 - AutoAnki queries notes with empty BACK_FIELD, calls your LLM, then updates notes via updateNoteFields.

-## License
-MIT — do whatever you want, attribution appreciated.